6 stabbed in Paris train station, attacker shot by police | Business

 6 stabbed in Paris train station, attacker shot by police

-A knife attacker wounded six people in an unprovoked attack in Paris busy Gare du Nord train station Wednesday morning before being shot by police, the French interior minister said.The man had attacked several people, including a police officer, with a bladed weapon at around 643 a.m.
-Gerald Darmanin told reporters at the scene.
+A knife attacker wounded six people in an unprovoked attack in Paris busy Gare du Nord train station Wednesday morning before being shot by police, the French interior minister said, praising the swift intervention of police that helped prevent any fatalities.The knifeman attacked several people, including a police officer, with a bladed weapon during the morning rush hour at around 643 a.m., Gerald Darmanin told reporters at the scene, flanked by Paris Mayor Anne Hidalgo.

 - Country: